Tennis Identity

 Retrospective

-Phase 1A successfully migrated 29,000 competitive accounts to Auth0, laying the groundwork for a unified identity system.
-However, several refinements remain, including improving account linking logic and streamlining the user experience across platforms.
+The project successfully migrated 29,000 competitive accounts to Auth0, establishing the foundation for a unified identity system.
+Several areas still need refinement, including improving account linking logic and streamlining the user experience across platforms.

 Tennis Identity has proven more complex than anticipated, with multiple dependencies and governance constraints.
-As the lead designer on this stream, I’ll continue to monitor customer feedback to identify friction points and work closely with stakeholders to inform ongoing iterations and future phases.
+As lead designer on this stream, I continue to monitor customer feedback to identify friction points and collaborate with stakeholders to guide ongoing improvements and future iterations.

 NEXT PROJECT